 - Increase in services working with Local Authorities as part of homelessness and rough sleeping strategies.

-We’re keen to see applications from both homelessness and women’s charities; cross-sector collaborations that make best use of expertise to benefit women accessing services; and the involvement of women with lived experience in project design and/or delivery.
+Applications were open to both homelessness and women’s charities.
+We hope to see cross-sector collaborations that make best use of expertise to benefit women accessing services, and the involvement of women with lived experience in project design and/or delivery.

 Projects might, for example: